Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

-In this section a 2D domain with frequency-independent boundary conditions is considered.
-The simulations are carried out for a $2$ m $\times2$ m domain.
-The number of elements per direction is set to $N_{el}=20$ and a basis order of $P=4$ is used.
-The spatial resolution in this case corresponds to roughly 13 $PPW$ at 1 kHz.
-The model is excited with a Gaussian pulse as initial condition (\ref{initial_cond}) with $\sigma_g=0.2$.
-First, the model is tested with frequency-independent boundaries with a surface impedance of $Z_s=[500, 15000]$ kgs$^{-1}$m$^{-2}$, which correspond to the normal incidence absorption coefficient value $\alpha=[0.99, 0.10]$, calculated using

-The time step was selected following the global CFL condition for the time domain solver defined as \cite{SEM}.
+The Laplace domain SEM for room acoustics is verified via comparisons with a time domain SEM solver \cite{SEM}.
+First, a 2D domain ($2$ m $\times 2$ m) with frequency-independent boundary conditions is considered.
+The number of elements per Cartesian direction is set to $N_e=20$ and a basis order of $P=4$ is used ($N=6561$).
+The spatial resolution in this case corresponds to roughly 13 points per wavelength ($PPW$) at 1 kHz.
+The model is excited with a Gaussian pulse as initial condition (\ref{initial_cond}) with $\sigma_g=0.2$ at $(s_x,s_y)=(1,1)$ m.
+First, the model is tested with frequency-independent boundaries with two surface impedances of $Z_s=[500\quad15000]$ kgs$^{-1}$m$^{-2}$, which correspond to the normal incidence absorption coefficient value $\alpha_{norm}=[0.99\quad0.10]$.
+The time step was selected following the global Courant-Friedrichs-Lewy (CFL) condition for the time-domain solver defined as \cite{SEM}.
 The parameters for the Weeks time reconstruction when using $N_s =3000$ are $\sigma=10$ and $b=1000$.
-The simulated pressure at one receiver point is verified by comparing with a high-fidelity SEM time domain solver \cite{SEM}.
-Figure \ref{fig:freq_indpSOL} shows good agreement between the two solvers.
+Figure \ref{fig:freq_indpSOL} shows the impulse responses at $(r_x,r_y)=(0.2, 0.2)$ showing good agreement between the two solvers.
 For the particular case of $Z_s=15000$ kgs$^{-1}$m$^{-2}$, the error at the receiver point at $t=0.1$ s is $\epsilon=|p_{\text{Time}}-p_{\text{Laplace}}|=8\times 10^{-5}$ Pa.